klessydra/T02x/README.md

 # Merging T02x User Guide

+Intro: The Klessydra processing core family is is a set of processors featuring full compliance with the RISC-V. Klessydra cores fully support the RV32I Base Integer Instruction set in M-mode and one instruction from the RV32A extension.

-Intro: This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
+This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
 And then it shows how you can easily merge the Klessydra-Core in the Pulpino project.